 The Pigeon update and new Google SERP features (local packs) have opened up a whole new world of possibilities for you.
 Google’s 3-pack appears in 93% of the time for local related searches.

-When people search for services in your area, you want your site to be the first thing that comes up.
+When people search for products/services in your area, you want your business to be the first thing that comes up.

 To run a successful business in your local space, it’s essential for your site to appear in the Local 3-Pack.
 It’s the most prominent feature in SERP and takes up so much screen space.